lippertto/janus-trainer/README.md

 ## Features

 - Warning if booked time != course time
-- Make courses disabled.
-(Also in the UI.)
-- Allow users to choose their own courses (Michael Busch)
-- Auto-Approve
 - Playwright test: enter -> approve -> compensate.
 - Playwright test: duplicates
 - Warning if training limits have been reached